Palace of Castel Gandolfo: History

 On 21 October 2016, the palace was opened to the public for viewing without undergoing any structural changes.
 When asked if the building would again become a papal apartment, Castel Gandolfo mayor Milvia Monachesi said: "the fact that the palace is now a museum will make a reversal in the future difficult".

 Pope John Paul II with US President George W. Bush and his wife Laura during their first meeting at the Papal Palace of Castel Gandolfo in July 2001.

 On 17 June 2025, a communiqué of the Prefecture of the Pontifical Household was issued which restored the palace to its status as a place of papal residency.
 The communiqué stated that Pope Leo XIV planned to take up residence in the Palace for part of his summer holidays from 6 to 20 July and from 15 to 17 August of that year.
 On July 6, 2025, Pope Leo XIV would begin staying at Castel Gandolfo for a six week vacation, thus resuming the tradition of Castel Gandolfo being used as the pope's retreat and summer home.
-However, the main Apostolic Palace at Castel Gandolfo still remains a museum, with Leo XIV instead staying at the Castel Gandolfo complex's Villa Barberini.
+However, the main Apostolic Palace at Castel Gandolfo still remained a museum, with Leo XIV instead staying at the Castel Gandolfo complex's Villa Barberini.
+He stays at Castel Gandolfo once a week as part of his work and life routine.

+Starting in May 2026, the Papal Palace of Castel Gandolfo had minor renovations.
+Due to the security issues of Villa Barberini, the official Papal Palace will be re-converted back into the pope's summer residence, making it habitable again for Pope Leo XIV to officially move in during July 2026.
+Pope Leo XIV will become the 16th pope to spend the summer at the official summer residence of the pontiffs.
+Starting in July 5, Pope Leo will be staying until July 27 at the Apostolic Palace in Castel Gandolfo, which is now once again serving as a papal summer residence after having been converted into a museum by Pope Francis.